barmanrobotics/.github/README.md

 # .github
-Description of our group and our goals
+Description of our group and our goals available to the public